Thaspeeha/MiniCart/README.md

 ## License 📝

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project was developed for educational purposes and is not intended for commercial deployment without further development.